5 Incredible Things To Do In Moalboal, Cebu

 Kawasan is a beautiful spot for swimming, jumping, and canyoneering.
 Canyoneering at Kawasan Falls includes rock jumping, cliff jumping, water slides, and scrambling.
 If this isn’t your thing, simply swim around and under the falls!

-It is a moderately difficult walk depending on your age and fitness level, but most travelers can get to the falls no problem.
-Much like Osmena Peak you can do this trek on your own or have a guide take you for a small fee.
+It is a moderately challenging walk, but most travellers can get to the falls with no problem, depending on your age and fitness level.
+Much like Osmena Peak, you can do this trek on your own or have a guide take you for a small fee.

 You’ll traverse between canyon walls covered with moss, ferns, and palms, making you feel as though you’ve stepped into another world.
 Dau Falls is roughly 45 meters high and empties into a large, clear pool.

-Also in Oslob then you can reach Sumilon island in 15 minutes via motorized Banca or outrigger boat.
+Also, in Oslob, you can reach Sumilon island in 15 minutes via motorized Banca or outrigger boat.
 For a panoramic view of the sandbar, you can walk to the main island and climb a rock precipice that seems to be made for that very purpose.

 You should bring water and sunblock with you on this trip as the island does not have any facilities, and there is no shade on the beach.
 A baseball cap or sunhat would also be a good idea to protect your face from the sun.

-The cost of this package is P6841 for two adults and includes breakfast upon arrival in Oslob as well as lunch after visiting Sumilon Island.
-You are also accompanied by a personal driver and local guide so all you have to do is enjoy!
+The cost of this package is P6841 for two adults and includes breakfast upon arrival in Oslob and lunch after visiting Sumilon Island.
+A personal driver and local guide also accompany you, so all you have to do is enjoy!
 You should bring a camera, sunblock, sunglasses, good shoes, and water for this trip.

 For All The Latest Travels